MaNicolas/NuvolarTest/README.md

 log.info("This line is for the console");
 Reporter.log("This one is for the report in html");

-I usually only use the "log.info", but I left both of them for your convenience so you can see the logs wherever you want.
+I usually only use the "log.info", but I left both of them so you can see the logs wherever you want.

 Finally, if you wish to run the test many times automatically, I left the "@Test(invocationCount = X)" parameter available above the test method's name.
 Just edit this parameter to your liking.

-That's it!
-Thanks for reading me :)
 Nicolas